miroamir/AI-email-automation/README.md

 - Company: *TechCorp*
 - Recruiter: *Samantha*

-AutoMiro instantly generates and sends a personalized message like:
+The tool instantly generates and sends a personalized message like:

 > “Hi Alex, I’m Samantha from TechCorp.
 I came across your profile and was impressed by your background in React.
 We’re looking for a Frontend Developer and thought you’d be a great fit…”